Allen-Qiu/cast/README.md

 **C**lustering **AS**pect **T**erms in the reviews.

 ## Dataset
-The datasets used in our paper may be found in Google Driver.
+The datasets used in our paper are avaliable in Google Driver.
 https://drive.google.com/drive/folders/1lYZi3KNMIzLv50uu_pAUeYh6sDZLzjZk?usp=sharing

 ## Demo